carson-coder/Yet-Another-Python-Module/README.md

 Works with python 3.10>=

+## Versions
+w.x.y.z

+w is the amount of big updates x is the amount of middle updates y is the amount of smaller updates z is the amount of smallest updates.
+Like big fixes.

 ## Contributing
 If you want to contribue fork this repo and make a pull request.
 Make sure that your contribution